 Not usually.
-Lawsuits are only brought in a small number of cases - usually less than 2% of all cases.
+Lawsuits are only brought in a small number of cases - usually less than 2 percent of all cases.
 If a lawsuit is filed, the child's deposition may be requested depending on the child's age and level of maturity.

 This can sometimes be an overwhelming and intimidating experience for a child, which makes it even more important that the child understands the nature of the situation.

 If a lawsuit is involved, it is probably in the best interest of the parent or guardian to consult with the qualified qualified Seattle personal injury attorneys at Davis Law Group.
 We have decades of experience in representing injured children and therefore understands how to make this process as easy and trauma-free as possible for everyone involved.
 We offer free legal consultations to families of injured children and will help you better understand your legal rights and options.